jorisvandenbossche/course-python-data/notebooks/pandas_05_combining_datasets.md

 ## Exercise with VAT numbers

-We downloaded an open dataset on *"Enterprises subject to VAT"* (VAT = Value Added Tax), from https://statbel.fgov.be/en/open-data/enterprises-subject-vat-according-legal-form-11.
+For this exercise, we start from an open dataset on *"Enterprises subject to VAT"* (VAT = Value Added Tax), from https://statbel.fgov.be/en/open-data/enterprises-subject-vat-according-legal-form-11.
 For different regions and different enterprise types, it contains the number of enterprises subset to VAT ("MS_NUM_VAT"), and the number of such enterprises that started ("MS_NUM_VAT_START") or stopped ("MS_NUM_VAT_STOP") in 2019.

 This file is provided as a zipped archive of a SQLite database file.
 Let's first unzip it: